-4. Register school winners for the district competition.
+4. Register school winners for the county competition.

-6. Statewide finals will be held in Greensboro at a date TBD.
+6. Statewide finals will be held in Greensboro in February 22, 2020.
 Answers to additional frequently asked questions may be found on the NEA’s website.

 Further information, including poems eligible for the competition, lesson plans and competition rules can be found at www.poetryoutloud.org.